Catchlights: One Simple Trick To Making Portraits Pop

 Method #3: Use a flash

 Any light source will help create catchlights, including your flash.
 If the subject is backlit, or you are shooting in the shade and there’s nothing to create those catchlights, a flash can help.
-If you have a wireless hot shoe flash, you can also fire your flash off camera and experiment with different angles for catchlights as well.
+If hot shoe flash, you can also fire your flash off camera and experiment with different angles for catchlights as well.

 The tricky part of using a flash as a catchlight is that it’s a small light source with an odd shape.
 Diffusers can help, and softboxes work particularly well as a diffuser for creating catchlights.
 Not only does the softbox soften the light, it will also change the shape.
 By using differently shaped softboxes, you can create catchlights with different shapes.